Walking up the seaside

 - 2001 Ciao!
 1989-1996 ("Best of" compilation) -- 4AD

-The song "De-Luxe" was included in the video game Rock Band 2.
+The song "De-Luxe", from 1992's Spooky, was included in the video game Rock Band 2.
+Coincidentally, "De-Luxe" was the opening song played by Lush at shows on their 2016 North American tour.